 Beards are versatile, and you can use them to create different looks that suit your mood and situation perfectly.
 They can help you gain social status, improve your self-confidence, and even boost your career prospects.

 Shaving your head when you have a beard is a great way to increase your social status and stand out from the crowd.
-Of course, it’s not essential to be bald, as many men with head hair still look great with a beard.
+Of course, being bald is not essential, as many men with head hair still look great with a beard.